Ophthalmologist-Designed and Tested for Use Around the Eyes

 Multiple studies have shown that the application of warm compresses to the eyelids, improves people’s tears’ lipid layer SIGNIFICANTLY.
 The heat allows the lipid inside our eyelids’ oil glands to “melt away” (like butter melting) and nicely coat the eyes (very similar to applying vaseline to chapped lips).

 The application of warm compresses to the eyelids has been recognized as the “mainstay of treatment” for a great number of extremely common eye conditions (e.g., Sties, Chalazia, Blepharitis).
 The practice of applying warm compresses to the lids, and washing the eyelashes with baby shampoo has been supported by a multitude of scientific studies to be the most effective treatment toward these conditions.
-Eye-presses are self-heating, reusable warm compresses that have been specifically designed for use on the eyes; they have been cleared by the FDA for over-the-counter sales across the United States.
+Eye-presses are self-heating, reusable warm compresses that have been specifically designed for use on the eyes.